By Andre Lapointe, Credit & Debt Specialist at The Finance Guys · Published June 1, 2026 · Last updated June 10, 2026

 Fixed vs. variable rates

 A fixed rate stays the same for the life of the loan, so your payment never changes — easy to budget.
-A variable rate moves with the Bank of Canada’s prime rate: payments can fall if rates drop, but rise if they climb.
+A variable rate moves with the lender’s prime rate: payments can fall if rates drop, but rise if they climb.
 If predictability matters more to you than the chance of saving a little, fixed is usually the safer choice.

 How your credit score maps to your rate

-Most lenders price in score bands.
+Most lenders price personal loan interest rates in score bands.
 The exact numbers vary by lender, but the pattern is consistent — a stronger score means a materially lower rate:

 | Credit score band | Typical rate range (illustrative) |